Anas18844/Knight-s_Tour_Problem_Solver_MVP/edits.md

         - `test_solve_with_warnsdorff`: Tests the solver with the new heuristic enabled.
         - `test_solve_without_warnsdorff`: Tests the solver with the heuristic disabled for comparison.
         - `test_warnsdorff_impact_on_decode`: Verifies that enabling Warnsdorff's rule actually changes the behavior of the `decode` method.

+---

+## 4. Steady-State Evolution with Cultural Bias

+This section details the implementation of a more advanced evolutionary model in the Level 4 Cultural Algorithm.

+### `algorithms/cultural/cultural.py`

+- **Feature: Steady-State Replacement**
+    - **Why:** To improve the efficiency of the genetic algorithm.
+Instead of replacing the entire population each generation (generational replacement), a steady-state model replaces only the worst-performing individuals.
+This helps to preserve good genetic material and can lead to faster convergence.
+    - **Implementation:** The `evolve` method in the `CulturalAlgorithmSolver` was modified to replace only a portion (20%) of the population in each generation.

+- **Feature: Cultural Knowledge Bias in Survivor Selection**
+    - **Why:** To make the survivor selection process "smarter".
+Instead of relying solely on fitness, the algorithm now considers how well an individual's solution conforms to the learned "cultural knowledge" (i.e., good practices discovered by the algorithm over time).
+Individuals that are both low-fitness and non-conformant are prioritized for replacement.
+    - **Implementation:**
+        1. A new method, `_calculate_cultural_conformity`, was added to the `CulturalAlgorithmSolver` class.
+It scores an individual's path against the belief space's known good transitions.
+        2. In the `evolve` method, a `survival_score` is now calculated by combining the `fitness_score` and the `cultural_conformity_score`.
+        3. The individuals with the lowest `survival_score` are selected to be replaced by new children.

+- **Feature: Overridden `select_parents` Method**
+    - **Why:** The parent selection process needed to be adapted to the new steady-state model.
+The original method selected a large number of parents suitable for rebuilding the entire population.
+The new, overridden method selects a smaller, more appropriate number of parents needed to create the children for replacement.
+    - **Implementation:** The `select_parents` method in the `CulturalAlgorithmSolver` class was overridden to use tournament selection to pick a number of parents equal to the number of individuals being replaced in each generation.